momentum-mod/.github/profile/README.md

 We welcome contributions to all active repositories in the organization, but please either work on changes mentioned on issues boards, or first discuss other potential features with us in our [Discord](http://discord.gg/momentummod).

+## Contribution Guidelines

-We request all contributions follow these guidelines in all repositories (besides docs):
+We request all contributions follow these guidelines in all repositories, (besides purely content-based such as docs):

  - Keep your branch up-to-date by rebasing, not using merge commits.
 We consider merge commits to be a major detriment to the quality of a Git repo, and will always ask you to remove any merge commits in code review, even if this means force-pushing.
  - Keep your commits clean and simple, splitting all changes into separate commits.